OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ### 🌃 Nightly builds

 For our older LTS releases, we found that "bit rot" was causing our pipelines to fail as we only exercised them when we needed to ship a patch to an older release.
-Now, we trigger a build every night to clean all the pipes, alerting us early when something goes wrong, which in turn makes the problem easier to diagnose and cheaper to fix.
+Now, in addition to our commit-triggered builds, we trigger a build every night for every potentially-releasable branch to clean all the pipes, alerting us early when something goes wrong, which in turn makes the problem easier to diagnose and cheaper to fix.

 ### 🔢 major.minor.build versioning